Life Insurance Lawyer Serving Idaho

 The courts will usually choose a custodian to administer the death benefits if the beneficiary is a minor when the policyholder dies.
 Unfortunately, nothing can really be done to stop the custodian from making personal use of the death benefits.

-A policyholder wishing a minor to receive the death benefits can avoid this by creating a trust, designating the minor as the beneficiary of the trust, and designating the trust as beneficiary of the life insurance policy.
-We suggest hiring an estate planning attorney to help you understand the legalities of setting up a trust.
+A policyholder wishing a minor to receive the death benefits can avoid this by creating a trust, designating the minor as the beneficiary of the trust, and designating the trust as the beneficiary of the life insurance policy.
+We suggest hiring an estate planning attorney to help you understand the legalities of setting up a trust and get the legal help you need.

 Unfortunately, there is no easy answer to this question because there is no nationwide database listing every person who has purchased a life insurance policy.
 You will have to snoop around to find evidence of a policy in place.